Halifax, West Yorkshire: Rail

 Halifax is also served by station in the neighbouring town of Sowerby Bridge at the southwest edge of the town.
 It lies just to the south of the River Calder.

 Media

 Calderdale's local radio stations are BBC Radio Leeds on 95.3 FM, Hits Radio West Yorkshire on 102.5 FM, Heart Yorkshire on 106.2 FM, Capital Yorkshire on 105.1 FM and Phoenix Radio on 96.7 FM, which has its studios in Halifax.

 Sunrise Radio (Yorkshire) has been given permission by media regulator Ofcom to expand its FM coverage to Halifax.

 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
 Television signals are received from the Emley Moor TV transmitter and the local relay transmitter.

-Courier, Calderdale's local weekly newspaper, has its offices in the town.
+The Halifax Courier, Calderdale's local weekly newspaper, has its offices in the town.

 Education

 The Halifax area is home to two selective and non fee-paying grammar schools, which are the Crossley Heath School in Savile Park and North Halifax Grammar School in Illingworth.
 Both schools achieve excellent GCSE and A level results with both schools achieving a large proportion of A*to C grades at GCSE level.
 In 2005, the Crossley Heath School was the highest ranking co-educational school in the North of England.

 Calderdale College is a further education college located on Francis Street, just off King Cross Road, in the west of the town.
 The Maltings College opened in 2013 and offers a range of vocational sixth form courses.

 In December 2006 it was announced that Calderdale College, in partnership with Leeds Beckett University, opened a new higher education institution in January 2007 called 'University Centre Calderdale'.

 In 2019, Trinity Sixth Form opened in Halifax town centre, which provides 'outstanding' further education for pupils aged between 16 and 18.
 The school formed as a result of the closure of sixth forms within schools in the Trinity MAT.
 This allowed for a more 16-18 friendly education to be sought by pupils from the Trinity schools.
 This school, as with the above school, boasts excellent A-level results, with a consistently >98% pass rate since opening in 2019, as well as almost 200% growth in student numbers in that time.